-With increases in technology over the last five years, circuitry is becoming more and more of a popular hobby for people around the world.
+With increases in technology over the last five years, the circuitry is becoming more and more of a popular hobby for people around the world.
 Based on simple economics, we know the increase in demand will also cause an increase in supply.
-When we look at oscilloscopes in this context, it explains why it’s so difficult to choose.
-For that reason, we decided to share our expertise and help identify the best oscilloscope for hobbyists.
+With so many options, what is the best oscilloscope for hobbyists?

 It’s always important to consider the following factors when choosing an oscilloscope: